 Info.
 Arch.
 (IA)

 Headspace was an app that really helped me get through the chaos of 2020.
 Having something so accessible and wise in my pocket always seemed to be quite a powerful tool for a human dealing with human things, especially lately.
 When I tried Calm, I found its name ironic when using their annoying navigation to find something interesting.
 That's why I thought it would be an excellent project for some card sorting research.

 Calm is a meditation, sleep, and relaxation app.
 It has over 2 million subscribers making it one of the most successful products available in the meditation space today.

 Out of all the meditation apps out there, Calm is certainly one of the highest quality.
 Checking it out myself, I found their website clean and clear but found a different story entirely when I started using their mobile app, which is the most common product format for most current Calm subscribers.

 When first landing on the homepage, I felt overwhelmed by the amount of options available to me.

 The rows of categories ranged from 'Sleep' to 'Mental Fitness' and prioritized a 'Quick & Easy' section near the top, assuming for me that's what I wanted.
 I also found the vertical and horizontal scrolling combination a bit jarring and unwelcoming.

 Overall, the homepage seemed to serve only as an overview of what Calm offers rather than being apparently user-centric.

 When you enter the 'Meditate' section in Calm, you are greeted with a side-scrolling navigation at top that is 30 pixels tall.
-You can only see a fifth of the categories at a time.
-When I scrolled to the right to see how many more there were, my stomach dropped at the shear number—18!
+The screen will only allow you to see a fifth of the categories at a time.
+There are 18 categories which seemed to be a bit excessive to me.
 This made me immediately miss Headspace's clean progressive disclosure and distinct categories.